Rashad Hussain: Ambassador at-large for international religious freedom

-On July 30, 2021, President Joe Biden nominated Hussian to be the U.S Ambassador at-large for International Religious Freedom.
+On July 30, 2021, President Joe Biden nominated Hussain to be the U.S. Ambassador at-large for International Religious Freedom.
 Hearings on his nomination were held before the Senate Foreign Relations Committee on October 26, 2021.
 The committee favorably reported his nomination on December 15, 2021.
-On December 16, 2021, the Senate voted 85-5 to confirm Hussain's nomination as United States Ambassador-at-Large for International Religious Freedom.
+On December 16, 2021, the Senate voted 85–5 to confirm Hussain's nomination as United States Ambassador-at-Large for International Religious Freedom.

 Personal life

 Hussain speaks English, Urdu, Arabic, and Spanish.